 There’s nothing more relaxing after a long day’s work than a steamy shower.
 However, making the water too hot and extending your shower for too long can dry out your skin by stripping the epidermis, the outermost layer of skin, of its essential oils.
 If you want the effect of a steamy shower without the skin damage, turn the heat up before you step in.
 Then, lower the temperature once you start showering.

 As you sleep, the body recovers and heals-- your skin included.
 Removing your makeup before bed as part of your skin care routine allows the skin to breathe and maintain its natural tone.
 When makeup is left on overnight, it inhibits this recovery, holding on to free radicals and causing fine lines and wrinkles.
 Plus, it leaves your skin looking dull and less vibrant.
-It can even result in clogged pores and breakouts.To prevent this, try the double cleansing method.
-This method gets skin thoroughly clean so that it can benefit most from the overnight healing and repair process.
+It can even result in clogged pores and breakouts.To prevent this, try the double cleanse method which gets skin thoroughly clean so that it can benefit most from the overnight healing and repair process.
 Start by using an all-natural, non-toxic makeup remover that eliminates dirt, bacteria, oil, and makeup without stripping your skin of its natural moisture.
 For the second phase of cleansing, follow up with an organic, plant-based cleanser that deep-cleans and leaves skin feeling soft and hydrated.
 Adding it to your established routine should help you perfect your skin care.

 Our beauty and wellness brand offers support, services and products to help you become WELL WITHIN your skin, mind and body.